jftrades/AlgorithmicTrader/README.md

 <sub>

-*For collaboration inquiries, please open an issue.*
+*For collaboration or inquiries, please open an issue.*

 </sub>